ggnomes/garden-gnome-package/readme.txt

 ## Changelog

 ### 2.3.0
-* Added and option for the url field in the settings, that is off by default for security reasons.
+* *Breaking Change:* Added and option for the url field in the settings, that is off by default for security reasons.
+* Shortcode: Better “url” parameter sanitization

 ### 2.2.9
 * Fixes for “start_node” parameter sanitization